A blog by Viv Adams, Principal Policy Adviser in the ICO Parliament and Government Affairs team

-Put simply, university staff should do whatever is necessary and proportionate to protect someone’s life.
+Put simply, university and college staff should do whatever is necessary and proportionate to protect someone’s life.
 Data protection law allows organisations to share personal data in an urgent or emergency situation, including to help them prevent loss of life or serious physical, emotional or mental harm.

 The ICO’s approach has always been to be a pragmatic and proportionate regulator.
 That means the ICO does not seek to penalise organisations for acting in good faith and in the public interest in an urgent or emergency situation.

 To help universities and colleges feel confident they can share people’s information lawfully, we have set out some practical steps:

 - Plan ahead.
 Having an emergency plan in place that takes into account data sharing can help prevent any delays in a crisis.
 As a start, universities and colleges should consider in advance the types of data they currently hold and that are likely to be shared in an emergency.
 They also need to consider how they will share the data securely.
 The best way to do this is through a Data Protection Impact Assessment.

 - Have a data sharing agreement in place.
 When there is a need for universities and colleges to share students’ data on a more frequent basis, for example with health and wellbeing organisations, having a data sharing agreement in place can help so information is shared in a safe and timely way.

 - Staff training.
 Staff are more confident in using and sharing personal data appropriately when they have clear guidance and training around their roles and responsibilities.
 This includes specific advice for staff on how to handle personal information in an emergency situation.